This female hunter feature is for Chelsea Hansler.

 Here we go!

 My name is Chelsea Hansler.
-I am a mom of two crazy little rug rats, ages 4 and 5 and wife to my crazy, bushman I call my best friend.
+I am a mom of two crazy little rug rats, ages 4 and 5, and wife to my crazy, bushman I call my best friend.
 I am now an artist but it was an exciting road to this point.
 I grew up on a large potato farm and in a hunting family.
 After many adventures, including moving to the east coast when I was 16 and then joining the military when I was 20, we settled down in Northern Ontario.
 We strive to live a simple, country life; hunting our own meat as well as gathering and growing our own food.
 It is important to me that our kids can sustain themselves through traditional methods.
-It is a learning process for both myself and my kids, but I hope that the skills I teach them will be utilized and passed on for many generations.
+It is a learning process for both myself and my kids, but I hope that the skills I teach them will be utilized and passed on to many generations.

 Why do you hunt?

 Hunting wasn’t really something I ever chose, it was just a way of life.
 In the fall, the men in our family would harvest a deer and travel North to harvest a moose to fill the freezer for many months to come.
 I was always around it but it wasn’t until I was a young teen that I realized that I could hunt as well.
 Most of the hunting parties were composed of all men so I never really thought anything different.
 Of course, my Dad was thrilled when I showed interest in participating.
 He taught me when I was I think 5 to shoot and I loved to fish and be outdoors.
 I also loved archery early on, so hunting came naturally.
 The “why” runs much deeper to me now that I have children.
 I want them to understand the relationship between what they are eating and where it came from.
 I want them to respect the outdoors, and be a part of it.
-The feeling of pride, providing for your family, is something that I would love for them to experience and carry on.
+The feeling of pride, in providing for your family, is something that I would love for them to experience and carry on.

 When was your first hunting or fishing trip, and how old were you?